Simplifying Cloud Development Locally

 Installing via pip

-1. Install Python: Download Python from Python's official website.
+1. Install Python: Ensure Python is installed on your machine.
+You can grab it from Python's official website.

 pip install localstack